whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Are People So Racist And Hateful.md

 When people are trapped with selfish and unaccountable leaders, the results are always tragic.
 What would it take for a group of people to select the most selfless and honest leaders instead?

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #11<br/>Protect yourself from adopting racist or hateful beliefs**</div>
+<div class="rev-act-body">When all you hear are terrible stories about a country or ethnicity, it can be hard to remember that they're just people too.
+But if you knew someone from that country or ethnicity that you admired, you're much less likely to fall for manipulative racist and hateful propaganda.<br/><br/>Think of a country or ethnicity that your government or news media commonly report in very negative ways.
+Then find a person from that country or group that you can admire or learn from.
+If you live in the United States, I suggest finding someone from Russia, Iran or Palestine.<br/><br/>For example, Vasily Arkhipov was a Russian naval officer in a Soviet submarine.
+During a tense standoff with the US in 1962, two other senior officers wanted to launch nuclear weapons, falsely thinking that war had broken out.
+All 3 top senior officers had to agree in order to fire the weapons, but Arkhipov did not bow to pressure and refused to agree to launch nuclear weapons.
+His integrity under pressure prevented global nuclear war and saved the lives of countless people.<br/><br/>Finding a person to learn from does not mean you need to support any of these countries' governments.
+But if you're ever tempted to feel racism or hatred towards a whole country or group, the story you find will remind you that they're just people too, stuck in an unhealthy culture like you.</div></div>

 ### Healthy Cultures Choose Leaders Who Serve the People

 Selfish rulers who encourage divisive racism and hate contrast vividly with generous servant-leaders of healthy cultures.
 What is it about healthy cultures that allows them to have selfless, generous servant-leaders?